 Accessibility to halal food: Less easily accessible

-If you're planning to clock in some serious time at the Tokyo Disney Resort area, the Tokyo Bay area may make the most sense given its proximity.
+Prayer amenities: Less easily accessible If you're planning to clock in some serious time at the Tokyo Disney Resort area, the Tokyo Bay area may make the most sense given its proximity.
 It's also a great place overall for family-friendly fun!
 You'll see a pretty unique side of Toky0 - including the amazing view of Rainbow Bridge with connects the mainland to Odaiba, an artificial island that's become a popular shopping and sightseeing destination.
 Visit Odaiba Seaside Park for leisurely strolls along the manmade beach, ride the Daikanransha Ferris Wheel or go for a ferry boat cruise around the bay.
 To note, it takes anywhere between half an hour to an hour plus to get from the Tokyo Bay area to more central areas like Shibuya, depending on where you're staying.
+Halal food is less accessible compared to the other neighbourhoods, but you can still find some halal eateries, including Sojibo located in Odaiba (details listed below!).
+If you're spending time at Tokyo Disney Resort, the Red Lobster outlet there has a

-For prayer amenities, there's a couple of prayer facilities available in Odaiba - one at the DECKS Tokyo Beach Mall and also one located the Visitor & Business Center of Tokyo Big Sight.
+Visitor & Business Center of Tokyo Big Sight.
 If you're spending the day at Toky Disneyland or Tokyo DisneySea, you can drop by the Main Street House and Guest Relations desk respectively (both located near the main entrances) and ask the friendly staff there who'll be able to direct you to rooms available for you to perform your prayers!
 Do remember to bring your own prayer mat, Qibla compass and garments.
 (P.S.
 Trying to decide between Disneyland and DisneySea?
-Check out our guide for choosing which park suits you best!)
+Check out

 Where to stay